RicardoAzuul/RicardoAzuul.github.io/README.md

 <br/>

 <ins>Submit your game form on the "Why Visit Us?" page:</ins>
--
+- :heavy_check_mark: When you click on the button to submit your game, a modal opens with the form.
-- :heavy_check_mark: Submitting the form without filling in the game description should prompt that the game description is required.
+- :heavy_check_mark: Clicking on the "Close" button should close the modal.
-- :heavy_check_mark: Submitting the form without filling in the email address should prompt that an email address is required.
-- :heavy_check_mark: Submitting the form with an incomplete email address should indicate that the email addres is not correct.
+- :heavy_check_mark: Clicking outside the modal should close the modal.
-- :heavy_check_mark: Submitting the filled in form should reload the page, as the submit button has not been linked up to anything.
+- :heavy_check_mark: Submitting the filled in form should do nothing, as the submit button has not been linked up to anything.
 <br/>

 <ins>The YouTube videos in the Gamemasters tab on the "Why Visit Us?" page:</ins>